 Khari Baoli originated as a step-well during the reign of Salim Shah, the son of Sher Shah Suri.
 The well was completed in the year 1551, though nothing of it remains anymore except for some mentions in old literary works.
-The market evolved with the construction of the 15th century Fatehpuri Masjid and it grew around it.
-During Shah Jahan’s name, the adage Khari Baoli got stuck to the site and till today, the market bears that name.
+The market evolved with the construction of the 15th-century Fatehpuri Masjid and it grew around it.
+During Shah Jahan’s name, the adage Khari Baoli got stuck to the site, and till today, the market bears that name.
 Baoli means step-well and Khara or Khari stands for salty.
 Thus, it is believed that during Shah Jahan’s reign, the step-well was used solely for animals and bathing purposes.
 The step-well came with an ambitious fortified gateway which was one of the 14 gates of the old city of Delhi.
 The gateway led straight to a Pakistani city and thus was named the Lahori Gate.
-Sadly, nothing of the epic historical grandeur of Khari Baoli remain today and the well and the gateway lie buried the present day market.
+Sadly, nothing of the epic historical grandeur of the market remains today, and the well and the gateway lie buried in the present-day market.

 How the re-settled loan sharks created Khari Baoli of today

-A bit of fast forward time traveling and 1936 saw a revival of Khari Baoli.
+A bit of fast-forward time traveling and 1936 saw a revival of the historic market.
 It started when a Punjab government minister announced a decree which canceled all debts of the villagers.
 This drastic move made many loan sharks lose their money lending businesses and they migrated to Delhi for better prospects.
 This new wave of migrants settled in pockets all over South Delhi and set up shops in various locations within the walled old city of Delhi.
 Khari Baoli was one such location and till today, many of its shops are known by their serial numbers.
 Having identities like “Chawal Wale 13” or “21 Number Ki Dookan,” these businesses are operated by the ninth- or tenth generation of the founders of these establishments.